 Tree Magic is a coming-of-age story for adults and teens, set in England and France, and has a tiny element of magic in it.
 I guess the magic in the title refers to the magic of trees rather than any Harry Potter kind of magic.

-Trees are awesome!
-We should talk about them more.
-Tree Magic features 13-year-old Rainbow.
-She discovers she has a unique gift for communicating with trees, which causes her all sorts of problems.
-Rainbow has a creative, hippie mother and a scientific stepfather.
-They’re both too busy making music or arguing to spend time with her – until she causes a fatal accident.
+It’s the story of Rainbow, who is 13 at the beginning and 18 at the end.
+Rainbow discovers she has a unique gift for communicating with trees, which causes her all sorts of problems.
+She has a spiritual, hippie mother and a scientific stepfather, who are both too busy making music or arguing to spend time with her – until she causes a fatal accident.
 That’s when she has to decide what to do about her gift.

 Now, back to the playground.
 Writing can be a lonely business.
 A playground is a good place to make friends and have some fun.
 If you’d like to play too, then come along and join me.